aknackiron/testdroid-documentation/appium/faq/index.md

 Appium test runs' screenshots are stored under your device run in cloud.

-If you are web testing using Chromedriver then you need to switch your test context to NATIVE_APP before taking the screenshot to have the screenshots visible in your Tesdroid cloud device run view.
+If you are web testing using Chromedriver, then you need to switch your test context to NATIVE_APP before taking a screenshot.
+This will ensure your screenshot to be taken from the entire device screen as well as to have the screenshot visible in your Testdroid cloud device run view.

-We suggest you create your own screenshot method that makes the switch between NATIVE_APP and WEBVIEW when taking a screenshot.
+Create your own screenshot method that makes the switch between NATIVE_APP and WEBVIEW when taking a screenshot.

        driver.switch_to.context("NATIVE_APP")
        driver.save_screenshot(screenshot_name)